 Garden sheds that have been previously painted or varnished and that are now cracking and peeling need to be stripped back to bare wood.
 This is usually best achieved with a paint scraper, stiff brush and a good paint stripper.
 Always use a dust mask when sanding or stripping old coatings to protect from dust and debris that may be toxic.
 Using a paint stripper can minimise the amount of dust released and can make it easier to collect up and dispose of the waste.

-Any rotten pieces of wood should be cut out and replaced with new to prevent the wood rot spreading further.
+Any rotten pieces of wood should be cut out and replaced with new timber to prevent the wood rot spreading further.
 As a guide, remove all timber within 6 inches of the rotten timber.
 Once the shed has been stripped to bare wood and all traces of rotten timber have been removed, it’s time to start the preservation process. a good quality spirit based wood treatment or wood preservative should be applied to all visible areas paying special attention to end grain if and areas where water may collect.

 Is your shed dead?